wozo/Leaflet-Maps-Marker/readme.txt

 * CHANGED: optimized TinyMCE popup (new with links to add new marker and layer maps)
 * CHANGED: updated Polish transation thanks to Tomasz Rudnicki, [http://www.kochambieszczady.pl](http://www.kochambieszczady.pl)
 * CHANGED: updated German translation
+* CHANGED: optimized use of WordPress Transients API (saving less rows to wp_options-table)
+* CHANGED: optimized plugin active check for higher performance (use of isset() instead of in_array())
+* CHANGED: set jQuery cache for layers to true again for higher performance
-* FIXED: marker count on layers lists was wrong for multi-layer-maps (thanks photocoen!)
+* BUGFIX: marker count on layers lists was wrong for multi-layer-maps (thanks photocoen!)
-* FIXED: warning messages for WordPress 3.5beta3 when debug was enabled
+* BUGFIX: warning messages for WordPress 3.5beta3 when debug was enabled

 = v2.9.2 - 11.11.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.9.2)